sxxxhjjj/666/README.md

         while mob and mob.Parent and not IsMobDead(mob) and AutoFarmEnabled do task.wait(0.3)
-            if MobCheckerCancelled[mob] then break end  -- ★ check cancel
+            if MobCheckerCancelled[mob] then break end  -- ★ เช็ค cancel
             if not mob or not mob.Parent or IsMobDead(mob) then break end humanoid = mob:FindFirstChild("Humanoid")
             if not humanoid then break end